Hiroaki-K4/particle_system/README.md

 # particle_system
 In this project, I implemented a particle system.
 A particle system is a technique in computer graphics used to simulate fuzzy or complex phenomena, such as smoke, fire, water, explosions, magic effects, and other fluid-like motions.
 Instead of rendering a single object, particle systems use a large number of small particles, each of which has its own properties like **position, velocity, color, size, and lifespan**.
 By simulating the movement and interactions of these particles, the overall effect can appear natural and dynamic.

-In this project, more than **1 milloion** particles are moved according to gravity.
-To achieve this, I use **cuda** to speed up the process.
+In this project, more than **1 milloion** particles are moved according to **gravity**.
+To achieve this, I used **cuda** to speed up the process.

-The video is available on Youtube.
+A video of the Particle system in action can be seen on YouTube.

 [![Video Title](https://img.youtube.com/vi/DB6TcMyBnC0/0.jpg)](https://www.youtube.com/watch?v=DB6TcMyBnC0)